 Enjoy the classic, Smoke Gets in Your Eyes, by The Platters.
-You’ll want to pause “=” the music player on this page (scroll down to find it) and turn on ” >” the music for the song below.
+You’ll want to pause “=” the music player on this page (scroll up or down to find it) and turn on ” >” the music for the song below.

 My true love was true